-This species is known from two localities within Parque Nacional Natural Paramillo, in Antioquia Department, on the northern slope of the western Andes, in Colombia, at 1,500 m asl.
+This species is known from two localities within Paramillo National Park in Antioquia Department, on the northern slope of the western Andes, Colombia, at 1,500 m asl.
 Its extent of occurrence (EOO) is 64 km2.

 Habitat and Ecology

-Both known localities of the species are within Parque Nacional Natural Paramillo.
 Further research into the species' range, ecological requirements, and population status is needed, in particular to determine if it occurs outside its current known range.
-Given the likely threat of chytridiomycosis, disease management and captive-breeding programmes might be required.

 Red List Status